 Goal A of our corporate strategy is to make stroke the priority it needs to be, because it has not received the public and political attention it needs.

 The Stroke Association has joined forces with 14 other charities and Sport England to launch a new campaign: “We Are Undefeatable”.
 The campaign aims to support people living with health conditions to build physical activity and exercise into their lives and to celebrate every victory, big or small.

 We’re excited to announce that the Stroke Association has been selected to go through to the employee vote stage to become the Mace Foundation’s Charity of the Year for 2018.

-Recently, the British Heart Foundation launched a campaign calling for more funding into stroke research, and outlined their commitment as a leading funder of stroke research.
+The British Heart Foundation launched a campaign calling for more funding into stroke research and outlined their commitment as a leading funder of stroke research.

 There are a wide range of benefits to partnering with us, from helping to change the lives of millions of stroke survivors and their families in towns and cities across the UK to working with us to fund ground breaking world leading research into stroke.